Advanced Google Trends

 When using Google Trends to explore a topic that is relevant to multiple contexts, you can filter your results by search category to get the most relevant data.
 This step will walk you through how to find and use categories in Trends Explore.

 This example will look at searches for sustainability, in the past five years worldwide.
 There are different contexts for how people might search for sustainability.
 Using categories will allow us to explore one particular context.

 Above the time series graph, there is a drop-down menu labeled "All categories."
 Click on the arrow to view a list of categories.
 You can type in a category name, or click through the parent categories to explore the full list.

 Select a category most closely related to the context you are interested in.
 The results will reflect searches for the term or topic in context.In this case, we will view results for sustainability in the shopping category.
 This could give us information about how people search for ethical brands, for example.

 Once you have selected a category, it’s also possible to remove your search term or topic and look at this broad, categorized data.
 Think of these categories as umbrella topics.
 On their own, they are much broader than the search topics we would normally use to explore Google Trends.
 Combined with these topics, we can find much more specific insights.

 Filtering results by search type can also give us more relevant and granular data.
 This section will explore how to do this, and will explain the different search types available through Google Trends.

 We will start with searches for cosmetics in 2019 in the US.
-Many of the related topics and queries are focused on specific products.
-But let’s say you want to look at tutorials and challenges around makeup.
-We can filter our results to get closer to this.
+Look at the related searches.
+Many of these queries are focused on specific products.
+Imagine instead we want to look at tutorials and challenges around makeup.
+We can filter our results by search type to get closer to this.

 You can also filter Google Trends data to compare topics across multiple equivalent time ranges or locations.
 We’ll go through the steps of selecting filters and learn their use cases and limitations.